larsks/direwolf-docs/user-guide.md

 1. First, start up Dire Wolf.
 2. Run [APRSISCE/32].
-3. From the "Configure" menu, pick "ports" then "new port…"
+3. From the "Configure" menu, pick "ports" then "new port..."
 4. Select type "AGW" from the list.
 Enter "Dire Wolf" as the name.
 Click "Create" button.
 5. When it asks, "Configure as TCP/IP Port?" answer Yes.
 6. Enter "localhost" for the address and port 8000.